 (a) In General.
 A party applying to the court for an order must do so by motion.

 (b) Form and Content.
 A motion—except when made during a trial or hearing—must be in writing, unless the court permits the party to make the motion by other means.
 A motion must state the grounds on which it is based and the relief or order sought.
-A motion may be supported by affidavit.
+A motion may be supported by declaration.

 (c) Timing of a Motion.
 A party must serve a written motion—other than one that the court may hear ex parte—and any hearing notice at least 21 days before the hearing date, unless a rule or court order sets a different period.
 For good cause, the court may set a different period upon ex parte application.

 Rule 47 is an adaptation of Fed.R.Crim.P.
 47. The rule is intended to state the general requirements for all motions.
-To achieve flexibility, the rule does not require grounds for a motion to be stated with particularity, and the use of affidavits in support of a motion is permissive.
+To achieve flexibility, the rule does not require grounds for a motion to be stated with particularity, and the use of declarations in support of a motion is permissive.

 Rule 47 is not intended to permit speaking motions, i.e., a motion supported by affidavit attempting to establish facts which can only be established at a trial or hearing where evidence is introduced.